113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

 -resource-group-id
 :   ID of the resource group. `*` means all resource groups.
 This option is exclusive with the `--file` and `--resource-group-name` option.

+-tags
+:   Access tags of the resource.
+Use tags to organize, track usage costs, or manage access to your resources.
+For more information on tags, see [Working with tags](/docs/account?topic=topic=account-tag).

 --account-management
 :   Give access to all account management services.